SG11 Elaine Wickens Papers (1959-2005)

 Biographical Note

-Elaine Wickens grew up in West Virginia and received her B.A. in education from Sarah Lawrence in 1952, and her master’s from Columbia University Teachers College in 1957.
-Wickens worked with special needs children at the Reece School for Emotionally Disturbed Children, in the Teachers College Mental Retardation Unit, and at the Child Development Center in New York, a therapeutic nursery school.
-In 1960, Wickens became the first second grade teacher at the Bank Street School for Children.
+Elaine Margolis Wickens grew up in West Virginia.
+She received her B.A. in education from Sarah Lawrence in 1952 and her master’s from Columbia University Teachers College in 1957.
+After completing her degree, Wickens worked with special needs children at the Reece School for Emotionally Disturbed Children, in the Teachers College Mental Retardation Unit, and at the Child Development Center in New York, a therapeutic nursery school.
+In 1960, she became the first second grade teacher at the Bank Street School for Children.

-Wickens' avid interest in photography led to her role as the photographer for the Bank Street College.
-The subjects of her photographs included projects she worked on with Bank Street, including her time as a consultant for the Head Start and Follow Through programs.
+Wickens' avid interest in photography led to her role as the photographer for Bank Street College.
+She documented projects she worked on for Bank Street, both on campus and off, including her time as a consultant for the Head Start and Follow Through programs.
 In 1968, Wickens was appointed as a field representative to the Follow Through program in Tuskegee, Alabama and lived in Nashville until 1970.
-During her time in Tuskegee, Wickens began working on her first books that used photographs of children from Tuskegee.
-In addition to photography, Elaine also produced filmstrips that utilized photographs from her travels.
-In 1977, Wickens furthered her photographic career and used her sabbatical to travel to Santa Fe, New Mexico to learn about motion picture production and she continued to travel between New York and New Mexico.
-Uniting her interests in the arts and in education, Wickens also helped start and run a graduate program between Bank Street and Parsons on arts administration in education during the 1980s and 1990s.
+During her time in Tuskegee, Wickens began working on her first books of documentary photography on children from the area.
+Elaine also produced films and filmstrips that utilized photographs from her travels.
+In 1977, Wickens spent her sabbatical studying film production and photography in Santa Fe, New Mexico.
+She continued to travel between New York and New Mexico for many years.

 Scope and Content Note